Kärcher Dry vacuum cleaner T 7/1 Classic

-Light and ergonomic: the T 7/1 Classic with standard fleece filter bag is an entry-level class commercial vacuum cleaner, offering great value for money, powerful suction and cord storage.
+The T 7/1 Classic is an extremely lightweight, compact dry vacuum cleaner which is powerful yet still very quiet.

-Thanks to its powerful 1,000 W motor, the compact T 7/1 Classic dry vacuum cleaner creates an impressive vacuum of 23.0 kPa.
-Despite this, the vacuum cleaner operates at a pleasantly quiet 63 db(A).
-The machine has a 2.00 m suction hose and at just 3.5 kg is particularly light.
-The ergonomic bend ensures effortless working, any time.
-This dry vacuum cleaner features two fixed wheels and two steering rollers for excellent manoeuvrability.
-A surrounding bumper edge prevents the impact-resistant 7.5 litre container from damaging furniture and other items.
-The T7/1 Classic features a fleece filter bag as standard.
+With 850 Watt power, the compact dry vacuum cleaner T 7/1 Classic produces an impressive vacuum of 23.0 kPa.
+The vacuum cleaner is pleasantly quiet with only 63 dB(A).
+The machine has a 2.0 metre long suction hose and is very light weighing 3.5 kilograms.
+The moulded bend allows long periods of fatigue-free work.
+The good track properties of the dry vacuum cleaner are thanks to the chassis with 2 fixed castors and 2 swivel castors.
+An all-round bumper ensures that the impact-resistant 7.5 litre container does not cause any damage to furniture, etc. The T 7/1 Classic comes with a fleece filter bag as standard.

 Features and benefits